 Elecbyte's website and the return of the M.U.G.E.N engine

 In mid 2007, Elecbyte's site returned, though not without some controversy as to the legitimacy of it, as it only showed a single logo with Google ads on the side.
 On July 26, though, a FAQ was added to the site.
 This FAQ went on to claim that they would release a fixed version of WinM.U.G.E.N before major format changes in the next version, and noted the formatting changes would remove compatibility in regards to older works: "Do not expect old characters to work.
 At all."Despite some widespread agreement that the new site was a fake, things changed roughly two years later, when a new release candidate, MUGEN 1.0, was added to the site, with Open GL support as well as proper HD display options, victory quotes, improved (and growing) stability as a whole.
 The claim of widespread incompatibility of old works with this engine turned out to be false, as Elecbyte took steps to ensure that at the very least properly coded characters would not malfunction in the new engine (or would require minimal updates), though screenpacks are not necessarily subject to the same rule.
-As of January 2011, MUGEN 1.0 is no longer in the "Release Candidate" stage, and MUGEN 1.1 is currently in the alpha testing stage.
+As of January 2011, MUGEN 1.0 is no longer in the "Release Candidate" stage, and MUGEN 1.1 has been released on August 6th, 2013.

 MUGEN Genesis (Created by Gamefreak202020.
 No longer very active.)